appsemble/appsemble/docs/03-guide/basic-app.md

 ```

 This page uses the `form` block to enter the data to create a new `person` resource.
 It takes a
-parameter called `fields` which contains a list of various types of field types.
+parameter called `fields` which contains a list of fields of different types.
 In this case it’s 4
 `string` fields, where the first three are required and have a length requirement, and the last one
 is optional and allows for multi line input.